Sadalmelik-AT/3-column-preview-card/README.md

 ### What I learned

-I challenged myself to give an smooth animation to the buttons when hovered.
+I challenged myself to give a smooth animation to the buttons when hovered.
 To do so I used pseudo-elemets and animated them through a class (btn), as pseudo-elements are not compatible with the hover pseudo-class.

 This the HTML: